Understanding Nesterov's Acceleration via Proximal Point Method: Related work

 \section{Related work}

-Motivated by the obscure scope of Nesterov's estimate sequence technique, there have been a flurry of works on developing alternative approaches to Nesterov's acceleration.
-The most contributions are made based on understanding the continuous limit dynamics of Nesterov's AGM~\cite{su2014differential,krichene2015accelerated,wibisono2016variational}.
-These continuous dynamics approaches have brought about new intuitions about Nesterov's acceleration, and follow-up works have developed analytical techniques for such dynamics~\cite{wilson2016lyapunov,diakonikolas2019approximate}.
-However, these approaches share a limitation that when applying discretization techniques to obtain optimization algorithms, some auxiliary modifications are required to recover/obtain analyzable algorithms.
-In contrast, our PPM approach directly yields accelerated methods and does not require additional adjustments.
+Our approach is inspired by that of \citet{defazio2019curved} that establishes an inspiring connection between AGM and PPM.
+The main observation in that paper is that for strongly convex costs, one can derive a version of AGM from the primal-dual form of PPM with a tweak of geometry.
+Compared with \citep{defazio2019curved}, our approach strengthens the connection between AGM and PPM by considering more versions of AGM and their analyses.
+Another advantage of our approach is that it does not require duality.

-Another notable contribution is made based on the linear coupling framework~\cite{allen2014linear}.
+We now summarize previous works on developing alternative approaches to Nesterov's acceleration.
+Most works have studied the continuous limit dynamics of Nesterov's AGM~\citep{su2014differential,krichene2015accelerated,wibisono2016variational}.
+These continuous dynamics approaches have brought about new intuitions about Nesterov's acceleration, and follow-up works have developed analytical techniques for such dynamics~\citep{wilson2016lyapunov,diakonikolas2019approximate}.
+Another notable contribution is made based on the linear coupling framework~\citep{allen2014linear}.
 The main observation is that the two most popular first-order methods, namely gradient descent and mirror descent, have complementary performances, and hence, one can come up with a faster method by linearly coupling the two methods.
-This view indeed offers a general framework of developing fast optimization algorithms; however, for understanding Nesterov's acceleration, this view has less expressive power compared to our PPM view.
-More specifically, it is \emph{a priori} not clear why one needs to couple two methods \emph{linearly}.
-Moreover, with the linear coupling view, one cannot interpret the interpolation weight as we did in Remark~\ref{rmk:par}.
+Lastly, Nesterov's acceleration has been explained from the perspective of computing the equilibrium in a primal-dual game~\citep{wang2018acceleration,cohen2021relative}.

-It is also important to note that PPM has been given new attention as a building block for designing and analyzing fast optimization methods~\cite{drusvyatskiy2017proximal}.
-To list few instances, PPM has given rise to methods for weakly convex problems~\cite{davis2019proximally}, the prox-linear methods for composite optimizations~\cite{burke1995gauss,nesterov2007modified,lewis2016proximal}, accelerated methods for stochastic optimizations~\cite{lin2015universal}, and methods for saddle-point problems~\cite{mokhtari2019unified}.
-Moreover, using Proposition~\ref{prop:per} (and its generalization to the Bregman divergence) as a unified tool for analyzing first-order methods has been discussed in~\cite{teboulle2018simplified}.
+PPM has been used to design or interpret other optimization methods~\citep{drusvyatskiy2017proximal}.
+To list few instances, PPM has given rise to fast methods for weakly convex problems~\citep{davis2019proximally}, the prox-linear methods for composite optimizations~\citep{burke1995gauss,nesterov2007modified,lewis2016proximal}, accelerated methods for stochastic optimizations~\citep{lin2015universal}, and methods for saddle-point problems~\citep{mokhtari2019unified}.